skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.5.3
+- Added `input.group(groups, atEnd=true)` added atEnd flag that defaults to true.
+This allows to insert the groups at the start!

 ## New in version 2.5.1
 - Added `input.override(value)` this sets the forms value upon submit.
 Differs from `in